srclabs/gravylib/README.md

 - [ ] Shiny new README (with images!)
 - [ ] Branding?
 Logo?
 Website? mdBook?
 - [ ] Release on crates.io
-- [ ] Tell people about the project.